johnsonjh/dps8m-proxy/README.md

 * When the **Deny new connections** mode is active, all new connections are denied (and are served an appropriate `deny.txt` banner).
-In addition, any *console logging* of new connection attempts, including any denied and/or rejected connections, is suppressed.
-This can be useful if the admin console is overwhelmed with logging activity (such as during bot attacks, busy periods, or when troubleshooting).
+In addition, *all logging* of new connection attempts, including any denied and/or rejected connections, is suppressed.
+This can be useful when the logs or admin console are overwhelmed with activity (such as during bot attacks, busy periods, or when troubleshooting).
   Activating this mode can help reduce console noise, making it easier to perform admin actions such as viewing the configuration, or